 After an extensive literature review was conducted, it was determined that risk assessments which identify risk factors for child maltreatment had been proven to be effective in child maltreatment prevention.
 An abbreviated families at risk for child maltreatment assessment tool, which derived from the 57 question United States Army Community Service New Parent Support Program Family Needs Screener used by the New Parent Support Program, was then created.
 The instrument identified risk factors for child maltreatment.
 Based on this instrument, an educational program was designed for registered nurses.
 Following approval from the Institutional Review Board at Regis University, the project was implemented including an educational session pre and post-test.
 A pre- and post-test was coded, information was entered into spreadsheets and Excel was utilized to process the data.

 Twenty (20) participants completed both the pre- and post-test intervention.
 A statistically significant improvement (p<0.05)- in mean knowledge scores was identified.
 It was determined that the knowledge of the nurses regarding administering and interpreting the Abbreviated Family Needs Screener and understanding methods of preventing child maltreatment significantly improved after undergoing the education program designed.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Wilkinson, Tavia M., "An Intervention to Increase Identification and Referral of Families at High Risk for Child Maltreatment in a Military Community" (2015).
-All Regis University Theses.
+Regis University Student Publications.
 685.